The legal base of international commercial arbitration in India can be historically traced to –

 (6) UNCITRAL Model Law on International Commercial Arbitration.

 (8) The Arbitration and Conciliation Act, 1996.

-Besides, there are some other international rules of different organisations which govern international commercial arbitration.
+Besides, there are some other international rules of different organizations which govern international commercial arbitration.

 Article 13 of the Covenant of the League of Nations provided that whenever there would be any dispute between the Members of the League of Nations, the same should be submitted to arbitration or judicial settlement.
 This was done in order to prevent a future war among Member-States.

 b) New York Convention of 1958 and Foreign Awards (Recognition and Enforcement)